chriscainx/sctransform/cran-comments.md

 This test takes slightly more than 5s, but I think it is more important to provide meaningful example data here than to shave off half a second.

-CRAN comments from a previous sumbission:
+CRAN comments from a previous submission:

 > Thanks.
 Is there some reference about the method you can add in the
 > Description field in the form Authors (year) <doi:.....>?